Privacy Policy

 Our code of conduct to which all client organisations and organisational administrators must abide is published here.

-Diversity Atlas anonymously collects diversity information from respondents within the client organisation for the purpose of promoting cultural harmony.
+Diversity Atlas anonymously collects diversity information from survey respondents within the client organisation for the purpose of promoting cultural harmony.
 It generates graphs, charts and statistical insights that illustrates the cultural diversity of that entity.

-Survey respondents should note that our Privacy Policy covers Diversity Atlas’s obligations and does not specifically cover client organisations’ responsibilities with regards to the information provided by participants in a Diversity Atlas survey, however, we make clear contractually that client organisations must handle the information provided by respondents in accordance with all national and local privacy laws and regulations that apply to them, as well as understand and observe a shared responsibility model, and contractually agree to accept as a minimum our own Code of Conduct, Privacy Policy and Terms & Conditions.
+Survey respondents should note that our Privacy Policy covers Diversity Atlas’s obligations and does not specifically cover client organisations’ responsibilities with regards to the information provided by participants in a Diversity Atlas survey, however, we make clear contractually that client organisations must handle the information provided by respondents in accordance with all national and local privacy laws and regulations that apply to them, as well as understand and observe a shared responsibility model, and contractually agree to accept as a minimum our own Code of Conduct, Privacy Policy (this document), and Terms & Conditions.

 We strive to ensure optimal handling of data and we help our clients to establish risk management frameworks that include privacy and information security best practices as an essential part of their use of Diversity Atlas.